 Conclusion

 The difference between a useful AI agent and an annoying one often comes down to memory.
 Users are willing to have a first conversation where they explain their context.
-They're not willing to have that conversation 47 times.
+They are not willing to have that conversation over and over.

 The architecture isn't complicated: embed queries, search past memories, inject the relevant ones, extract new facts after each turn.
 The implementation fits in under 200 lines of Python.
 The hard part is the operational work: tuning your index, handling contradictions, building retention policies, and staying on top of GDPR deletion requests.